-Hearing Australia assesses the actions taken during the reporting period were successful in mitigating the risks of Hearing Australia causing or contributing to modern slavery.
+Hearing Australia assesses that the actions taken during the reporting period were successful in mitigating the risks of Hearing Australia causing or contributing to modern slavery.

-The online reporting tool is a very effective and relatively time efficient mechanism for assessing modern slavery risks.
-By utilising specific company searches as well as keyword searches, the tool identifies any organisations or individuals subject to a range of regulatory infractions, including modern slavery.
-No modern slavery breaches were identified thus confirming Hearing Australia's contention in our previous statement, that is unaware of any information that would indicate that its suppliers were involved in or supported modern slavery within their manufacturing lines and wider supply chains.
+The online reporting tool continues to be a highly effective and efficient mechanism for assessing modern slavery risks.
+By using specific company searches as well as keyword searches, the tool identifies any organisations or individuals subject to a range of regulatory infractions, including modern slavery.
+Confirmation of the efforts of our major hearing device providers through the RFT process in early 2022 provided reassurances of their commitment to minimise the risks in their respective supply chains.
+No modern slavery breaches were identified, confirming Hearing Australia's assessment in previous statements that it is unaware of any information that would indicate that its suppliers engaged in, or supported, modern slavery within their manufacturing lines and wider supply chains.